iamrajjoshi/Cryptography_Project/README.md

 To fully understand the encryption/decryption method, visit https://www.wikipedia.org/wiki/Hill_cipher

 ## Matrix Key Generation
 In order to find a integer matrix of a randomly generated matrix, the determinant must be (-1) or (+1).
-In order to make the code more efficiant, a unimodular matrix was created since a unimodular matrix will always have a determinant of +-1.
+Without an integer matrix, the program would not correctlt decrypt the message as it would truncate the decimal part.
+The solution that was implemented for this program is unimodular matrix.
+A unimodular matrix solves the issue because it will always have a determinant of (+1) or (-1).
 For more information, visit http://mathworld.wolfram.com/UnimodularMatrix.html